AAAAI Virtual Advocacy Day - June 3, 2020

 The AAAAI has long been a leader in advocating for prioritizing federal funding for food allergy research.
 As you know, the Centers for Disease Control and Prevention has reported a continued rise in the prevalence of food allergies in children, with far too many of those children having experienced a severe reaction, including anaphylaxis.
 Over 200,000 Americans annually require emergency medical care for allergic reactions to food.

-You can learn more about the AAAAI's work to coordinate support among physician and patient organizations for funding food allergy research funding by clicking here.
 Read letters to congressional appropriations leaders from March 12, 2020, February 20, 2020, and April 4, 2019 that were developed by the AAAAI and joined by supporting organizations.
 There is also an April 1, 2020, stakeholder support letter to defense appropriations leaders from the Defense Health Research Consortium, of which the AAAAI is a member.

 School-Based Allergies and Asthma Management Program Act (H.R.
 2468)